spyqqqdia/Knife/README.txt

 However yield strength in excess of 500 N/mm² is surely enough and almost every knife steel does have that (e.g. even stainless AISI 420).

 Impact resistance is very important.
-Not only will you get glancing knife on knife blows you will get direct hist of knife tip on knife (now and then) and then the tip should not break.
+Not only will you get glancing knife on knife blows you will get direct hits of knife tip on knife (now and then) and then the tip should not break.

 Very hard steel (symptom also: high tensile strength) tends to be brittle.
 Here some examples of steels